-7 Ways to Handle Money God’s Way
+7 Biblical Money Principles: How to Manage Money God’s Way

 Many of us are uncomfortable talking about money.
 But the reality is the Bible has a lot to say about money.
 In fact, Jesus talked more about money than he did any other subject.

 I did a little bit of research, and here’s what I found:

 - 16 out of 38 parables in the bible focus on how to handle money and possessions;